telvarost/TelsTerrain-StationAPI/README.md

 Use [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) to change generation settings.
 NOTE: Terrain tweaks do not affect already generated chunks.

-* Ability to enable custom biome feature distribution (pros/cons list):
+### Ability to enable custom biome feature distribution (pros/cons list):
+NOTE: Soil types only effect generation if their block generation is enabled (i.e. sand, sandstone, ice, and clay).
+Also note that cave soil blocks only generate between Y levels 0 and 47.

 |      Biome      | Soil Type   |     Pros      |     Cons     |
 |:---------------:|-------------|:-------------:|:------------:|